-If the committee finds that there is insufficient evidence of low performance or that there is evidence of insufficiently recognized merit, it will report all of these findings to the dean.
-If the committee finds that there is sufficient evidence of low performance, then it will report to the dean all of these findings including but not limited to those which may be provided by the faculty member any specific causes or reasons that may explain declines in faculty productivity.
-The committee will also meet with the professor and the department head to formulate a mutually acceptable plan of development to extend over 1-to-3 years.
-Such a plan may include re-structuring of the professor's workload assignments, enhancement of administrative support (e.g., supplement resource allocation), re-training, or other arrangements that could potentially re-stimulate or re-focus the professor's energies.
+If the committee finds that there is insufficient evidence of low performance or that there is 1023 evidence of insufficiently recognized merit, it will report all of these findings to the dean.
+If the 1024 committee finds that there is sufficient evidence of low performance, then it will report to the 1025 1026 dean all of these findings including but not limited to those which may be provided by the faculty member of any specific causes or reasons that may explain declines in faculty 1027 productivity.
+The committee will also meet with the professor and the department head to 1028 formulate a mutually acceptable plan of development to extend over one to three years.
+Such a 1029 plan may include re-structuring of the professor's workload assignments, enhancement of 1030 administrative support (e.g., supplement resource allocation), re-training, or other arrangements 1031 that could potentially re-stimulate or re-focus the professor's energies.
+1032